-Trump to be arraigned Tuesday to face New York indictment
+Trump to be arraigned Tuesday to face hush money indictment

 At the federal level, a Justice Department-appointed special counsel also is investigating Trump’s efforts to unravel the national election results.
 Additionally, the special counsel is examining how and why Trump held onto a cache of top secret government documents at his Florida club and residence, Mar-a-Lago, and whether the ex-president or his representatives tried to obstruct the probe into those documents.

-Associated Press writer Colleen Long contributed from Washington.
+Associated Press writers Colleen Long and Farnoush Amiri contributed from Washington.